marklauter/pool/README.md

 ```

 `Pool<TPoolItem>` has three dependencies injected into the constructor:
-- `IPoolItemFactory<TPoolItem>`
+- `IIitemFactory<TPoolItem>`
-- `IPoolItemReadyCheck<TPoolItem>`
+- `IPreparationStrategy<TPoolItem>`
 - `PoolOptions`

 See [Dependency Injection](##dependency-injection) for more information.

 The pool will use an [item factory](##pool-item-factory) to create new items as required.
-During the lease operation, the pool invokes a [ready checker](##pool-item-ready-checker)
+During the lease operation, the pool invokes a [ready checker](##pool-item-preparation-strategy)
 to initialize an item that isn't ready.

 ## Pool Item Factory
-Implement the `IPoolItemFactory<TPoolItem>` interface to create new items for the pool.
+Implement the `IIitemFactory<TPoolItem>` interface to create new items for the pool.
 The library provides a default pool implementation that uses `IServiceProvider` to construct items.
 To use the default implementation, call `AddPool<TPoolItem>` or
-`AddPoolWithDefaultFactory<TPoolItem, TReadyCheckImplementation>`
+`AddPoolWithDefaultFactory<TPoolItem, TPreparationStrategy>`
 when registering the pool with the service collection.
 See [Dependency Injection](##dependency-injection) for more information.

-## Pool Item Ready Checker
+## Pool Item Preparation Strateg
-Implement the `IPoolItemReadyCheck<TPoolItem>` interface to ensure an item is ready for use when leased from the pool.
+Implement the `IPreparationStrategy<TPoolItem>` interface to ensure an item is ready for use when leased from the pool.

-There's a default `IPoolItemReadyCheck<TPoolItem>` implementation that always returns
+There's a default `IPreparationStrategy<TPoolItem>` implementation that always returns
 `true` from the `IsReadyAsync` method.
 To use the default implementation with a custom item factory,
 call `AddPool<TPoolItem>`
-or `AddPoolWithDefaultReadyCheck<TPoolItem, TFactoryImplementation>`
 when registering the pool with the service collection.
 See [Dependency Injection](##dependency-injection) for more information.